 ~ Titanium, David Guetta, 2011

-The 9th most abundant metal in the earth crust, Titanium wasn't discovered until 1791.
-Amateur geologist William Gregor discovered some black metallic sand in a creek bed, analyzed it and discovered it to be a mixture of magnetite, a common form of iron oxide, and a new metal.
-Found in almost all living things, water bodies, rocks, and soils, Titanium (named after the Greek deities) has superior strength and a light weight relative to other metals, allowing for myriad applications.
-This tartan was designed to acknowledge and celebrate Scotland's world class reputation for research and development in science, engineering and technology and encodes into its pattern both its atomic number (22) and its position within the periodic table as a transition metal.
+Found in almost all living things, water bodies, rocks, and soils, the element Titanium (named after the Greek deities) has superior strength and a light weight relative to other metals, allowing for myriad applications.
+Titanium is the 9th most abundant metal in the earth's crust, but wasn't discovered until 1791.
+Amateur geologist William Gregor discovered some black metallic sand in a creek bed, analyzed it and found it to be a mixture of magnetite, a common form of iron oxide, and a new metal!
+This tartan was designed to acknowledge and celebrate Scotland's world class reputation for research and development in science, engineering and technology and encodes into its pattern both Titanium's atomic number (22) and its position within the periodic table as a transition metal. ⚛️

 Geology is an earth science comprising the study of solid Earth, the rocks of which it is composed, and the processes by which they change.

 Designed to acknowledge and celebrate Scotland's world class reputation for research and development in science, engineering and technology, this tartan also recognises Scotland's strength as a global leader in industrial innovation, and its contribution to the UK's aerospace and bioscience industries, with many major international companies having associated operations based in Scotland.